v0-alpha/src-mq/README.md

 - `xLarge` (1140 pixels)
 - `xxLarge` (1300 pixels)

-Breakpoint values are output as ems, assuming an em is 16 pixels.
+_Breakpoint values are output to CSS as ems, assuming 1em = 16px._

 ### Media type
 `@media all`